Study a Master in Theology, Philosophy, or Culture Studies

 Philosophy of Mind and Psychology1 year English Starts end of August and end of January

 Take a philosophical approach to understand the human psyche.
-By delving into philosophical texts and reflecting on theories and findings from other relevant disciplines - such as psychology, cognitive science, and artificial intelligence - you will gain more insights into mental phenomena, such as: beliefs, experiences, intuitions, intelligence and consciousness, revelations and traumas.
+Delving into philosophical texts and reflecting on findings from other relevant disciplines - such as psychology, cognitive science, and artificial intelligence - you will gain more insights into mental phenomena, such as: 'emotions’, ‘intelligence’ and ‘cognition’, as well as ethical and existential questions.

 Health Humanities1 year English Starts end of August